joshamilton/Hamilton_acI_2017/manuscript/manuscript.md

 ### Calculation and Evaluation of Seed Compounds

 Seed compounds for each composite clade-level metabolic network graph were calculated using established methods [@Borenstein2008].
 Briefly, the metabolic network is decomposed into its strongly connected components (SCCs), sets of nodes where each node in the set is reachable from every other node.
-Seed compounds can then be found by identifying source components (components with no incoming edges) on the condensation of the original graph: each source component represents a collection of seed compounds.
+Seed compounds can then be found by identifying source components (components with no incoming edges) on the condensation of the original graph: each source component represents a seed set, and the nodes within that component represent seed compounds.
 Supplemental Figure 3 illustrates this process for a simple network containing only glycolysis, and Figure 3B shows seed compounds for clade acI-C. Finally, all predicted seed compounds were manually evaluated to identify those which may be biologically meaningful.
 Examples are given in the Results section.

 ### Re-annotation of Peptidases and Glycoside Hydrolases